mrdm026M/UI-UX/README.md

-# UI-UX
+# UI/UX
-All the UI designs
+This repo containes all the UI designs created by me.